 Since the church is built on a hill that slopes 23 feet toward the rear of the edifice, the walls thus acquire a greater depth as one goes down toward the back of the church.
 The slope of the hill is so pronounced that whereas the church floor is only a few feet above the front walk, three floors range along the vestries at the rear.
 The slate used in the roofing is from Brownsville, Maine while the timber supporting the roof is southern yellow pine.

 As one stands before the main entrance, the facade of the church stretches some 98 feet with the bell tower protruding 12 feet closer to the street on the north end.
-The original plans called for the-tower to be crowned with a graceful spire, 195 feet high, surmounted by a cross.
-This tower has never been completed and consequently the church has no bells.
-However, in 1988, an electronic carillon was installed.
-There are four large loudspeakers atop the tower which amplify the sound of bells which are housed in the sacristy.
+The original plans called for the tower to be crowned with a graceful spire, 195 feet high, surmounted by a cross.
+This tower was never completed and consequently the church has no bells.
+In 2017, a new electronic carillon was installed to play familiar hymns in addition to cathedral chimes.

 There are two stained glass windows in the tower entrance: the one on the south side is a representation of St. Patrick and the one on the north side is that of St. Bridget.

 Fr.
 O’Dwyer remained in Ansonia until January 1876 at which time he was succeeded by Rev. Hugh T, Brady, who was pastor until 1886.
 During his tenure, Fr.
 Brady enlarged the church building, but it still was too small for the Catholic population of Ansonia which had grown from 1,000 souls in 1870 to nearly 4,000 souls by 1890.